 Bid Consultants: To Use or Not To Use

-The process of drafting or responding to a Request for Proposal (RFP) can be extremely lengthy and tiring.
+Drafting or responding to a Request for Proposal (RFP) can be extremely lengthy and tiring.
 Some may even call it counterproductive.
-Without the proper resources, knowledge or experience many businesses — small and large — can struggle to effectively bid on proposals.
-Due to the complicated nature of RFPs, many firms choose to outsource their RFP tasks to bid consultants.
-Hiring bid specialists can be an effective and efficient way to tackle the entire process for you.
-How to decide what’s best for your company?
-We put together a list of benefits, and potential concerns, your business should consider prior to selecting a bid consulting company.
+Without the proper resources, knowledge or experience, many small and large businesses can struggle to effectively bid on proposals.
+Due to the complicated nature of RFPs, many firms outsource their RFP tasks to bid consultants.
+Hiring RFP experts and bid specialists can be an effective and efficient way to tackle the entire process for you.
+How do you decide what’s best for your company?
+We compiled a list of benefits and potential concerns your business should consider before selecting a bid consulting company.

 - Cost of Employees.
 Reduce the internal work from your employees who would spend countless hours managing this process.

 - Experience.
-Receive the expertise from a firm who has done this countless times before and knows how to manage the process effectively.
+Receive the expertise from a firm that has done this countless times before and knows how to manage the process effectively.

 - Quality Assurance.
-Consulting firms should make sure every last detail is taken care of, that the bid is error-free and that nothing is overlooked.
+Consulting firms should ensure every last detail is taken care of, that the bid is error-free and that nothing is overlooked.

 - Flexibility.
-Consultants should work around your schedule and make sure to have everything ready when you need it.
+Consultants should work around your schedule and ensure everything is ready when needed.

-While there are many benefits to outsourcing, make sure that you’re aware of the potential pitfalls.
+While outsourcing has many benefits, make sure you’re aware of the potential pitfalls.

-Some consultants are better than others in regards to some of these concerns, so make sure you choose the right consultant.
+Some procurement consultants are better than others in regard to some of these concerns, so make sure you choose the right consultant.
 Be aware of the following potential concerns:

 - Transparency.
-Some consultants can be difficult to work with and may not always be as transparent with the whole process as you may think.
-Make sure before hiring your consultant that they’re easy to talk to, available when you need them and transparent when you need answers.
+Some consultants can be difficult to work with and may not always be as transparent with the whole process as you think.
+Before hiring your consultant, make sure they’re easy to talk to, available when you need them and transparent when you need answers.

-Overall, the bid process can be extremely complicated and difficult for firms to manage on their own.
-So, it makes sense for companies to outsource these tasks.
-However, if your company chooses to outsource, make sure to choose the right consultant by performing the proper due diligence beforehand.
+Overall, helming and streamlining an RFP process can be highly complicated and challenging for firms to manage independently.
+It thus makes sense for companies to overcome RFP process challenges by outsourcing these tasks.
+So, if your company chooses to outsource, choose the right procurement consultant by performing the proper due diligence beforehand.